akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 This is an Introductory course on Elixir.
 It covers all the basics required  to understand the Phoenix web framework andstart using Elixir in your orojects.

 ***Why Elixir***?
-**Scalable:** Elixir 1seasily scalable.
+**Scalable:** Elixir is easily scalable.
-**Fault-tolerant:**  enables a system to continue operating properly in the event of the failure of some of its components.
+**Fault-tolerant:**  Enables a system to continue operating properly in the event of the failure of some of its components.
+**Functional:** The functional paradigm is really good for many use cases.
+Elixir is a purely functional programming language.
+**Built on top of the Erlang ecosystem:** Erlang is a mature programming language with a lot of libraries.
+Extending your Elixir project with these libraries is very easy.

 ## Contents

 ### Community
 The Elixir Community has a total of about 18000 users in all
 #### Global
-Getting in touch with the gloabl community:
+Getting in touch with the global community:

 - [the freenode IRC](http://freenode.net) channel: #elixir-lang
 - [The Elixir Forum](http://elixirforum.com)
 - [On Slack](http://elixir-lang.slack.com)

 #### At Coderplex
-The current community at Coderplex us limited to 3 people - [@anandpotukuchi](https://twitter.com/anandpotukuchi) , [@akhilpotukuchi](https://twitter.com/AkhilPotukuchi), [niveshkrishna](https://twitter.com/vniveshkrishna).
+The current community at Coderplex is limited to 3 people - [@anandpotukuchi](https://twitter.com/anandpotukuchi) , [@akhilpotukuchi](https://twitter.com/AkhilPotukuchi), [niveshkrishna](https://twitter.com/vniveshkrishna).

 #### Course Details